DongMuJi/Bar_control/README.md

 3. Make a rule

-  3.1 Put the 40-bar_control.rules in the /etc/udev/rules.d
+  -Put the 40-bar_control.rules in the /etc/udev/rules.d
-  3.2 sudo service udev reload
+  -sudo service udev reload
-  3.3 sudo service udev restar
+  -sudo service udev restar

 4. You can change some params in the launch file then roslaunch the file.